manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 ```
 curl: (60) SSL certificate problem: unable to get local issuer certificate
 More details here: https://curl.haxx.se/docs/sslcerts.html

-curl failed to verify the legitimacy of the server and therefore could not
-establish a secure connection to it.
-To learn more about this situation and
-how to fix it, please visit the web page mentioned above.
 ```
-When you make HTTPS requests, the process invoke many more complex step, the OS or browser use a pre-installed certificate to validate your sever cert - one of them is Let's Encrypt root cert, and of course our pebble install have a test cert which no one trust (no one should trust the cert using in this example - if you're not lazy like me, generate your own).
+When you make HTTPS requests, the process invokes much more complex steps.
+The OS or browser use a pre-installed certificate to validate your server cert - one of them is Let's Encrypt root cert, and of course, our pebble install have a test cert no one trusts (no one should trust the cert using in this example - if you're not lazy like me, generate your own).
-For now, just add option to ignore the validation `curl -k -H 'Host: example.example.com' https://$(minikube ip)` and you will see some HTML.
+For now, just add an option to ignore the validation `curl -k -H 'Host: example.example.com' https://$(minikube ip)` and you will see some HTML.

 #### Testing things in your browser
-For this, you need to modify your hosts files, to point the domain to `minikube ip`.
+For this, you need to modify your host's files to point the domain to `minikube ip`.
-We need to get the intermediate cert and use it to make the call success:
+We need to get the intermediate cert and use it to make the call successful:
 ```
 kubectl exec -n emulator deploy/pebble -- sh -c "apk add curl > /dev/null; curl -ksS https://localhost:15000/intermediates/0" > pebble.intermediate.pem.crt
 curl --cacert pebble.intermediate.pem.crt -v https://example.example.com
 ```
 And you should see some HTML.
 If you really want to, you can add the certificate to your chrome via:
 - Settings > Privacy and security > Security > Manage certificates > Authorities tab
-Choose the option for using it to verify the website, then you finally can access to https://example.example.com without a red warning, remember to remove that cert after you finished testing.
+Choose the option for using it to verify the website, then you finally can access https://example.example.com without a red warning, remember to remove that cert after you finish testing.
 #### Too much for a post already
-I admit that a lot of effort just for preparing this, Pebble provide you tool to inject some chaos to the flow and designed for cert-manager and other smart teams to test their ACME client implementation.
-For our team, we need to spend even more time (mostly writing bash script) to make this process of setup new local cluster with only one command, we see this an opportunity to simulate the production environment, bring the development closer to production environment and it worth every single line of code.
+I admit that a lot of effort just for preparing this, Pebble provide you tool to inject some chaos into the flow and designed for cert-manager and other competing teams to test their ACME client implementation.
+For our team, we need to spend even more time (mostly writing bash script) to make this process of setting up a new local cluster with only one command, and we have change to testing out many different Ingress implementations (actually we're using Istio Gateway).
+We see this as an opportunity to simulate the production environment, bring the development closer to the production environment and it is worth every single line of code.

 Almost forgot to add link to example here:
 - https://github.com/manabie-com/manabie-com.github.io/tree/main/content/posts/simulate-https-certs-acme-local-k8s